 Health and Medical Information

-Use this handy template to jot down names and contact information of people you can call in times of emergency, and keep it in a visible place such as the fridge, by the telephone, or in a bedside table.
+Use this handy template to jot down names and contact information of people you can call in an emergency and keep it in a visible place such as the fridge, by the telephone, or in a bedside table.